 Gifts to the Alumni Fund support the immediate and pressing needs of the School.
 Unrestricted support allows the pursuit of new educational programming, ideas, and technology in the quest for continued distinction, while maintaining the well-established standard of academic excellence.
-Alumni may also choose to support several specific funds when they make their gift, including: financial aid, class scholarship funds, the Society of Distinguished Teachers, the medical library, student research and the stethoscope fund (reunion year only).
+Alumni may also choose to support several specific funds when they make their gift, including: financial aid, class scholarship funds, the Educational Innovation and Excellence Fund, the medical library, student research and the stethoscope fund (reunion year only).

 Unrestricted financial support is a funding priority for the School.
 Gifts that have not been specifically designated provide the School with the funding to fulfill fundamental educational responsibilities.
 Unrestricted funding allows the pursuit of new educational programming, ideas, and technology in the quest for continued distinction, while maintaining the well-established standard of academic excellence.